 California residential application fees are governed by California Civil Code §1950.6.
-The full text of that code section is attached to this article.
+The full text of that code section is attached to this article in the downloadable pdf.
 A discussion of the law is below.

 To avoid unfair business practice claims, conservative property owners and managers set their application fees at the lesser of the statutory maximum or their actual screening costs.
 An application screening fee should not be charged if the property owner or manager does not incur any screening costs (i.e. when no credit report is run or if the owner or manager did not perform a personal reference check or other processing).

 Application Screening Fees When No Unit is Available.
 Unless the applicant agrees in writing, owners and managers cannot charge an application screening fee at all if they do not have a current vacancy or do not anticipate vacancies becoming available within a reasonable period of time.
 Civil Code §1950.6(c).
 The intent of the law is to prohibit any owner or manager from charging application screening fees when there are no units currently available to rent.
 But, if the applicant agrees in writing to have the report run when there are no current vacancies or no vacancies available within a reasonable period of time, an application screening fee may be charged.
 Otherwise, alternatives are to run credit reports and process the application at the landlord’s expense or wait to charge the fee and process the application when the applicant is at the top of the waiting list.

 Charging Application Fees for Husband and Wife.
 Treating married couples differently than single persons is discriminatory in California.
 Each adult applicant should complete a rental application and should be charged the same fee.
 The monetary limit is per person regardless of the relationship between the parties.